JordanTejadaGit/Web-Portfolio/readme.md

 * Able to edit the particle efect by adding "#debug" at the end of the address
 * Problems with IOS devices not rendering particle effects so I replaced it with pictures
 * Might add a "turn off particle" feature for low end devices
+* Better the Hz on you monitor, the smoother the animations are.